 Students may be either be SEND or AEN.
-Wave 2 students receive specific and time-limited intervention.
+As per KHDA Wave 2 students receive specific and time-limited intervention.
+However due to Arabic exemptions etc the intervention may be for the entire school year.
 It is expected that a minority of students of determination will require access to wave 2 support services.
 They may receive some or all of the following supports:

-Arabic/MFL exemption Intervention Literacy intervention LSA support in class Differentiation Tracking Reduced subjects at GCSE Exam Access Arrangements Learner Profile Individual Education Plan Wellbeing support
+Arabic/MFL exemption Intervention Literacy intervention LSA support in class Differentiation Tracking Reduced subjects at GCSE Exam Access Arrangements Learner Profile Individual Education Plan Wellbeing support Lexia